 Although cryptocurrencies are what brought blockchain into the public spotlight, the underlying technology has much deeper implications for the financial industry.
 Some have even compared the blockchain’s influence on the current financial system to the internet’s effect on media when it was conceived.
 Arguably the most obvious area affected is the system of payments.

-While it is unlikely that digital currencies such as bitcoin will be fully adopted, many companies are starting to have greater interactions with cryptocurrencies and some are even starting to play suppliers and employees with bitcoin.
+According to the crypto news, many companies are starting to have greater interactions with cryptocurrencies and some are even starting to play suppliers and employees with bitcoin.
 Wall Street and central banks will have to start rethinking rules and methods of controlling monetary policy to account for the rise of this new payment infrastructure and eventually take advantage of it.

 Another important issue when it comes to banking is identity verification.
 Trust between customers and counter-parties is vital to the global economy and blockchain provides a way for it to be established.
 This could also greatly reduce costs for banks to prevent money laundering and other fraudulent activities by identifying suspicious clients.